 We are a practice of architects, researchers and strategists who work in public to create spatial, environmental and social change.

 Our civic interventions in Barkingside were awarded a Special Mention in the 2016 European Prize for Urban Public Space and our work has been exhibited at the 13th International Architecture Exhibition of the Venice Biennale, the Shenzhen & Hong-Kong Biennale, the Berlage Institute (Rotterdam), Barbican Art Gallery (London).
-We have recently completed an extension to Wroughton Academy, a school in Norfolk.
 We are interested in and advocate for publicness, it is a preoccupation that weaves in and out of our projects.

 We are also known for producing critical and provocative research that questions the limits of architectural production and explores new forms of agency and communication.
 Notably, the book SUB-PLAN: A Guide to Permitted Development (2009) and Building Rights (2010-), an online platform to democratise and evolve the current statutory planning system.